 5mm and 8mm Beads

 As their name suggests these beads are either 5mm or 8mm in diameter and these sizes have over the years become a standard measurements of sea fishing beads.
 While it is perfectly possible to use these size beads to trap a swivel many anglers now see them as too bulky for this role and prefer to use the smaller beads which are described above.
 However, 5mm beads are ideal to use in pulley rigs to protect the knots from the sliding pulley bead, while they can also be used for the same role in running ledger rigs for large species such as conger eels.
 The larger 8mm are best used as attractors on hooklengths for flatfish species such as plaice.
 Many anglers experiment with a range of 5mm and 8mm beads and sequins to their hooklengths (see more on attractors below).
-Buy 5mm beads at Sea Angling Shop by clicking here, and 8mm beads by clicking here.
-Both are sold in packets of 50 or 100 in a mix of colours.
+Buy 8mm beads from Sea Angling Shop by clicking here in packets of 50 or 100 in a mix of colours.

 While many people will not have used sequins since their primary school arts and craft classes they do in fact have an important role as a bait stop and attractor in sea fishing rigs.
 Sequins are threaded on to the hooklength and then a stop knot is tied with neoprene (although power gum or monofilament can also be used) to hold the sequin in place.
 This prevents the bait from being pushed up and away from the hook on impact with the water (this can be an issue with clipped down rigs) and the sequins also act as an attractor as they reflect light.
 Green, red and silver are the most common colours for sea fishing sequins, with holographic designs proving increasingly popular due to their highly reflective design.
 Purchase Cronus 8mm Holographic Sequins in packets of 50 or 100 by clicking here.